AJagger/ProperPregame/README.md

 Installation instructions:

-Paste the contents of the "addons/sourcemod" folder into the "tf2/tf/addons/sourcemod" folder.
+Paste the contents of the "addons/sourcemod" folder into the "tf2/tf/addons/sourcemod" folder found in the tf2 server installation.

 ---